edsu/ici/README.md

 ===

 ici (French for here) is an HTML/JavaScript app for displaying Wikipedia articles that are relevant for your current location.
-Articles with a pink background need an image, which you should now be able to easily upload from your mobile device, since Wikipedia has streamlined the process.
+Articles with a red marker need an image, which you should now be able to easily upload from your mobile device, since Wikipedia has streamlined the process.

-If you are on the go the list should refresh every minute, adding newly discovered articles to the top of the list.
-Especially fun while you are on a bus/train :-D
+Articles with orange markers are in need of some kind of copy-editing or additional citations.

 License
 -------